mmboyce/portfolio-2/README.md

 # mmboyce.github.io

-the master branch is created by gh-pages, so looking here isn't too useful.
+the master branch is created by a gh-pages deploy script, so looking here isn't too useful.

-if you're interested in seeing how I actually wrote it in react, check the most recently pushed branch besides master.
+if you're interested in seeing how I actually wrote the website in react, check the most recently pushed branch besides master.